Large Tunable Thermoelectric Effects in Superconducting Spin Valves with Commercially Available Materials: Introduction

 Very recently, it has been predicted~\cite{ouassou_prb_22} and experimentally demonstrated~\cite{gonzalez_prl_23,araujo_natcom_24} that interfacing a superconductor with two ferromagnets allows the Seebeck coefficient of the system to be tuned via the magnetic alignment of the ferromagnetic regions.
 However, in order for such an effect to be viable for cryogenic thermoelectric applications, a number of conditions have to be met.
 Firstly, one would need to use commercially available materials with high spin polarization which are easily grown.
-Secondly, to maximize the temperature window of operation, one would need to use a superconductor that does not have a very low critical temperature $T_c$ (like Al).
-Thirdly, the resulting magnitude of the thermoelectric effect would need to be sizeable at temperatures well below $T_c$ at the same time as having a large difference in the Seebeck coefficient for the parallel (P) and antiparallel (AP) magnetic states of the spin-valve.
+Secondly, the resulting magnitude of the thermoelectric effect would need to be sizeable at temperatures well below $T_c$, and there should be a large difference in the Seebeck coefficient for the parallel (P) and antiparallel (AP) magnetic states of the spin-valve.

 In this work, we report the experimental observation of a large superconducting thermoelectric spin-valve effect that meets all of the key criteria stated above.
 This represents a major advance compared to previous works on related superconductor/ferromagnet structures \cite{gonzalez_prl_23,araujo_natcom_24}.
 Specifically, we study the spin-dependent transport and thermoelectric response in Fe/MgO/V/MgO/Fe/Co structures as a function of the relative alignment between the soft (Fe) and hard (Fe/Co) F electrodes.
-Our findings demonstrate a considerable thermoelectric effect, with a Seebeck coefficient exceeding $100~\mu$V/K at base temperatures around $0.1T_c$.
+An important reason to use vanadium in our Fe/MgO/V based junctions, is its nearly perfect crystalline structure matching with Fe and MgO, allowing the superconductor to be grown on top of an almost fully spin polarized (Fe/MgO) ferromagnet with effective spin polarization exceeding $80\%$.
+Our findings demonstrate a large thermoelectric effect, with a Seebeck coefficient exceeding $100~\mu$V/K at base temperatures around $0.1T_c$, where $T_c$ is the critical temperature of the V film.
 Importantly, we report a large change in the thermoelectric response -- greater than a factor of 10 -- when switching the device from the antiparallel (AP) to the parallel (P) alignment of the electrodes.
-Analyzing the results, we find a high sensitivity of the thermoelectric response to magnetic domain rotation and motion, as highlighted by the comparison of experimental thermoelectric and magnetoresistance data with micromagnetic simulations and theoretical modeling based on the non-equilibrium Keldysh-Usadel Green function formalism.
+Analyzing the results, we find a high sensitivity of the thermoelectric response to magnetic domain rotation and motion, as highlighted by the comparison of experimental thermoelectric and magnetoresistance data with micromagnetic simulations and theoretical modeling based on the non-equilibrium Keldysh-Usadel Green's function formalism.